It’s possible to have gastroparesis and not have any symptoms. When symptoms are present, they include:

 Other gastroparesis diet advice includes:

 - Eat smaller meals (instead of 3 meals a day, have 5 or 6 smaller meals throughout the day)

 - Choose cooked vegetables and fruits over raw, uncooked fruits and vegetables

-- Avoid fibrous vegetables and fruits, including broccoli and oranges
+- Avoid high-fiber vegetables and fruits, like broccoli and oranges

 - Drink plenty of water each day (1 to 1.5 liters)